DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-12-importance_sampling.md

 - R
 - Ruby
 - Rust
-- python
-- r
-- ruby
-- rust
 seo_description: Learn how Importance Sampling enhances Monte Carlo simulations in estimating portfolio credit risk, especially in the context of copula models and rare events.
 seo_title: Importance Sampling for Portfolio Credit Risk
 seo_type: article
 summary: Importance Sampling is an advanced technique used to improve the efficiency of Monte Carlo simulations in estimating portfolio credit risk.
 By focusing computational resources on rare but impactful loss events, it enhances the accuracy of risk predictions, particularly when working with complex copula models.
 tags:
 - Importance sampling
 - Monte carlo simulation